karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Descriptions: suppress "from …" for open-start recurrences
+  - Descriptor now sets clamps.starts for recurring rules only when the user provided a start clamp (isOpenStart === false).
+Open-start rules no longer render a "from" date in descriptions.
+Ends remain gated on isOpenEnd.

 - Types: fix RRStackJson byweekday typing
   - Updated the zod options shape builder in RRStack.options.ts to be generic over the provided weekday schema (ZodTypeAny).
 This preserves the concrete    input type so RRStackJson.rules[].options.byweekday is number|number[]|undefined.
 - DescribeConfig flattening (final cleanup):
   - Updated the remaining test (rrstack.describe.test.ts) to use the flattened keys (showBounds/boundsFormat) instead of the old nested bounds config.  - Resolves the last TS/build error and assertion for recurring bounds formatting.